orion-cirb/DNA_in_Bacteria/README.md

 ### Plugin description

 * Detect bacteria on the average intensity Z-projection of channel 3 with Omnipose
-* Detect DNA on the max intensity Z-projection of channels DAPI with Omnipose
+* Detect DNA on the max intensity Z-projection of channel 1 with Omnipose
-* In each bacterium, return distances between bacterium centroid and DAN centroid and colocalization events
+* In each bacterium, return distances between bacterium centroid and DNA centroid and colocalization events

 ### Dependencies